CysDepartment/CYS/README.md

 © 2025 All rights reserved.

-This code may not be used, copied, republished, or modified in any form without my explicit written permission.
-I, Bashar Jehad Younis, am the sole owner of this code.
-Any unauthorized use will result in legal liability.
-Furthermore, I have contacted the Head of the Cybersecurity Department at Jordan University of Science and Technology and have obtained official approval to publish this website.
+It is strictly prohibited to use, copy, republish, or modify this code in any form without the express written consent of the owner and developer of the website, Bashar Jihad Younis.
+Any unauthorized use will expose the perpetrator to legal liability.
+Please note that I have contacted the Head of the Cybersecurity Department at the Jordan University of Science and Technology and obtained official approval to publish this website.

 © 2025 جميع الحقوق محفوظة.